Cenovus to buy Husky for $2.9 billion to create No.3 Canadian energy firm; more deals seen

 Cenovus CEO Pourbaix will serve as chief executive of the merged company with Jeff Hart, currently Husky's finance chief, becoming chief financial officer.

-Cenovus said the combined company will be able to produce 750,000 barrels of oil equivalent per day (BOE/d).
+Cenovus said the combined company will be able to produce 750,000 barrels of oil equivalent per day.

 The transaction has been unanimously approved by the boards of directors of Cenovus and Husky and is expected to close in the first quarter of 2021, the companies said.